We are SO HAPPY to welcome you.

 - Health screenings are required prior to entering the Y. Temperatures will be taken with touchless thermometers to confirm a temperature below 100 degrees Fahrenheit.
 Everyone will be screened for any observable illness, including cough or respiratory distress.

-- Face masks are required when traveling in common spaces.
+- Face masks are required in all areas, with a few exceptions in our Aquatic Centers.
 All Y staff will be wearing face coverings.

 - Everyone will self-scan in using their membership card or mobile phone.